 Records are disposed of in accordance with the timeline stated in the Trust’s Records Retention Policy and Schedule which complies with legislation and statutory requirements and in accordance with guidance published by the Records Management Society.

 Personal information that is no longer needed is disposed of securely.
-All personal information is shredded in the school offices and electronic files are overwritten.
+All personal information is shredded or placed in document disposal sacks in the school offices and electronic files are overwritten.
 We may also use an outside company to safely dispose of electronic records.

 Photos and Videos

 Images of staff and pupils may be captured at appropriate times and as part of educational activities for use in school only.
-Photos taken of pupils will only be taken using school equipment including digital camera and IPads.
+Photos taken of pupils will be taken using school equipment including digital camera and IPads.
+Should Executive/Academy Heads use their personal mobiles to take photos of educational activities, once the photos have been dealt with they will be deleted within 24 hours.

 Unless prior consent from parents/pupils/staff has been given, the schools shall not utilise such images for publication or communication to external sources.